heatherhutchinson211/election_analysis_challenge/README.md

 * As far as candidate results, Charles Casper Stockham received 85,213 votes which accounted for 23.0% of total votes.
 Diana DeGette received 272,892 votes which was 73.8% of all votes.
 Finally, Raymon Anthony Doane had 11,606 votes which made up 3.1% of teh total votes.
 * Diana DeGette was the winner of this election.

-These results can be viewed in the text file
+These results can be viewed in the text file: https://github.com/heatherhutchinson211/election_analysis_challenge/blob/main/election_analysis.txt

 *